matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 This feels more elegant, but the doesn't feel like a good suggestion for how the other actions are mapped.

+### [Ab]use typing notifications

+Some exploration of using typing notifications to indicate that a user is still connected to a call was done.

+The idea of extending [MSC3038: Typed typing notifications](https://github.com/matrix-org/matrix-spec-proposals/pull/3038) to allow for additional meta data (like device ID and call ID) was considered.

+A perceived benefit was that if the delay events were federated then the typing notification EDUs might provide an efficient transport.

+However, as the conclusion was to [not federate the delayed events](#federated-delayed-events) this approach was discounted in favour of a dedicated endpoint.

 ## Security considerations

 All new endpoints are authenticated.